-Responsibilities of the statutory auditors relating to the audit of the consolidated financial statements

-It is our responsibility to prepare a report on the consolidated financial statements.
-Our objective is to obtain reasonable assurance that the consolidated financial statements, taken as a whole, are free of material misstatements.
-Reasonable assurance is a high level of assurance, without however guaranteeing that an audit performed in accordance with the professional standards applicable would systematically detect all material misstatements.
+Responsibilities of the statutory auditors relating to the audit of the consolidated financial statements guaranteeing that an audit performed in accordance with the professional standards applicable would systematically detect all material misstatements.
 Misstatements may be due to fraud or errors and are considered as material when it is reasonable to expect that they can, taken separately or together, influence the economic decisions that users of the financial statements take based on them.